 If you are fortunate enough to have Wixie in your classroom, you can go paperless with graphic organizers!
 When you log in to your account, click the Activities tab to search for graphic organizers you can customize and assign to your students.

 If you aren't sure which one you want to use, open the Templates folder at your Wixie home page.
-Open the General folder and and the Graphic Organizers folder and choose a template to begin.
+Browse the Graphic Organizers folder and choose a template to begin.
 If you know how to use the Wixie authoring tools, you can also start from a blank page and create your own.

 Assign the organizer to the students in your class so that it appears when they log in.
 Depending on the needs of your learners, you can create several different organizers and assign to individuals or small groups to better differentiate their learning.

 Once students have begun using the graphic organizers to organize information and show their thinking, use the Student tab to view their progress.
 Use the plus button on the Feedback tab to help students make connections or prompt new thinking.

 Putting students in the driver's seat

 If graphic organizers are a useful tool for helping us understand information and see relationships, we really want students to be able to determine when and how to use them on their own!

 Again, if you use Wixie, a range of graphic organizers are available to students whenever they are working.
 Just like the Wixie home page for teachers, students click the Templates folder at their home page, open the General folder, and open the Graphic Organizers folder to use an existing organizer to support their comprehension and thinking.

 A graphic organizer is especially useful during the research process.
 In general, you don't start an authentic research process with an organizer, but young students may want to use a Five W's (who, what, when, where, and how) to help direct their efforts and avoid plagiarism.